 Why would anyone invest this way?

-People invest with Prosper because they want higher rates than they can earn elsewhere.
+People are attracted Prosper because they are looking for higher rates than they can earn elsewhere.
 Lenders can invest a very small amount in many loans or concentrate more capital in a small number of loans.
 The choice is up to each investor.
+Still, there are risks.

 What are the risks of using Prosper?